DaveVoorhis/Rel/_Deployment/README.txt

    Rel3.xxx.DBMS.tar.gz

-It requires that Java 11 runtime already be installed on the machine.
+It requires that a Java 11 runtime already be installed on the machine.
 You can download a Java runtime from https://jdk.java.net/

 ** To run the stand-alone Rel DBMS server from the command line: